“What was their crime?”

 Bingo.

-So as they invited Antonio to tell this story in a letter—the gang years, the night of the robbery, the childhood that led to that, the journey of change he's on now—this beautiful team said they wanted to be together with Antonio in the process.
+As they invited Antonio to tell this story in a letter — the gang years, the night of the robbery, the childhood that led up to it, the journey of change he's on now — this beautiful team said they wanted to join with Antonio in the process.
 They would write their own short stories of confession and personal healing.
-To share with Antonio.
-And with each other, if they want.
+To share with Antonio, and each other, if they wanted.

-Some have already said this was something they've always needed to do.
-For themselves.
-And they've never had an opportunity.
+Some said this was something they've always needed to do and they've just never had the opportunity.

-“I’ve written to A. two, long letters basically ‘writing my wrongs.’
+“I’ve written A two long letters basically ‘writing my wrongs.’
 I must say that it was cathartic for me, but also encouraging to A. It definitely levels the ground we both stand on.

 READ

-This month, read the prologue to Shaka Senghour's raw memoir of redemption, Writing My Wrongs or watch, prayerfully, Shaka’s TedX video above.
+This month, read the prologue (below) to Shaka Senghor's raw memoir of redemption.

 WRITE